abhik/pebl/docs/src/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Xgrid task controller only runs on platforms where XGrid is available (currently, only Mac OSX).
-Pebl use the PyXG package to access the XGrid controller::
+Pebl uses the PyXG package to access the XGrid controller::

     easy_install PyXg